 There is nothing more complicated than losing a beloved family member, particularly when the death could have been avoided.
 If your loved one died because of someone else’s negligence or wrongful actions, you have our sincerest condolences.
+Read below to learn more about wrongful death lawsuits.
 Under Louisiana law, families of those who died in accidents caused by another person’s negligence may be entitled to compensation.

 You can recover compensation for damages related to your loved one’s death through a wrongful death lawsuit.
 After a loved one’s death, it can be hard to even think about bringing a lawsuit.
 However, keep in mind that you only have one year to bring a wrongful death lawsuit in Louisiana.